rabbitmq/rabbitmq-server/deps/rabbitmq_event_exchange/README.md

 # RabbitMQ Event Exchange

+## Overview

-This plugin exposes the internal event mechanism to AMQP.
-It's useful if you want to hear when queues, exchanges, bindings, users, connections and so on are created and deleted.
-It filters out stats events, you are almost certainly going to get better results using the management plugin for stats.
+This plugin exposes the internal RabbitMQ event mechanism as messages that clients can consume.
+It's useful if you want to keep track of certain events, e.g. when queues, exchanges, bindings, users, connections, channels are created and deleted.
+This plugin filters out stats events, so you are almost certainly going to get better results using the management plugin for stats.

+## How it Works

-It creates a topic exchange called 'amq.rabbitmq.event' in the default virtual host.
+It declares a topic exchange called 'amq.rabbitmq.event' in the default virtual host.
 All events are published to this exchange with routing keys like 'exchange.created', 'binding.deleted' etc, so you can subscribe to only the events you're interested in.